 Today, PVC is the third largest-selling commodity plastic in the world after polyethylene and polypropylene.
 PVC's low cost, excellent durability and processability, make it the material of choice for dozens of industries including, of course, the manufacture of vinyl gramophone (phonograph) records.

 PVC (C2H3Cl) has an amorphous structure with polar chlorine atoms in the molecular structure.
 In this, PVC is different from other plastics which have only carbon and hydrogen atoms in their molecular structure (like Polyethylene).
-Chemical stability is a common feature of substances containing the halogens, and the inert characteristic of chlorine is transferred to PVC.
 The factor most strongly influencing the durability of a material is resistance to oxidation by air.
 PVC, having the molecular structure where the chlorine atom is bound to every other carbon chain, is highly resistant to oxidative reactions.
 Other general purpose plastics with structures made up only of carbon and hydrogen are more susceptible to deterioration by oxidation.

-PVC is an amorphous, mechanically stable material which is basically rigid and transparent at normal temperature.
-The rigidity is due to the short distances between the molecules and the strong intermolecular forces between them.
+Pure PVC is an amorphous, mechanically stable material which is basically rigid and transparent at normal temperature.
+The rigidity of pure PVC is due to the short distances between the molecules and the strong intermolecular forces between them.
 When heated, the energies of molecular motions become greater than the intermolecular forces which results in the softening of the resin.
-If plasticizers are added to PVC when molten, the plasticiser molecules make their way between the PVC molecules and prevent the PVC polymer molecules from coming closer with each other.
-Consequently the polymer molecules are kept apart even at normal temperature and softness is maintained.
-PVC mixes well with various other substances.
-The required physical properties of end products (e.g., colour, flexibility, elasticity, impact resistance, anti-fouling, prevention of microbial growth etc.) may be freely designed through formulation with plasticisers and various additives, modifiers, and colouring agents.
+If plasticisers are added to PVC when molten, the plasticiser molecules make their way between the PVC molecules and prevent the PVC polymer molecules from coming closer with each other.
+If enough plasticiser is added, the polymer molecules are kept apart even at normal temperature and softness is maintained.
+The vinyls used for records are copolymers where the primary polymeric material is PVC combined in the ratio of approximately 85 parts vinyl chloride to 10 parts vinyl acetate.
+The remaining 5% is made up from heat-stabilisers and colourants.

 The processability of a thermoplastic material depends largely on its melt viscosity.
 PVC has a relatively low softening temperature compared with other plastics (92°C compared with 152°C for polypropylene) but it is not suitable for injection moulding because its melt viscosity is comparatively high.
 (That's to say, it's "gooey".)
 On the other hand, since PVC is an amorphous plastic with no phase transition, PVC products may be moulded with a high dimensional accuracy which they retain when cold.
 PVC is therefore ideally suited to the dimensionally accurate compression moulding process of making records.